equivalent/equivalent.github.io/_posts/til/2017-05-28-exclude-tags-when-running-exunit-tests.markdown

+---
+layout: til_post
-# Exclude tags when running ExUnit tests
+title:  "Exclude tags when running ExUnit tests"
+categories: til
+redirect_from:
+  - "/tils/28"
+  - "/tils/28-exclude-tags-when-running-exunit-tests"
+---

 Let say you have tests that trigger real HTTP calls (e.g.: contracts).
 And you want those to be excluded from the default test run.